Alliance for Free Citizens - November 15th, Hour 3

 You know, Liz Cheney thinking she might have a viable chance to run and win the Republican nomination is a joke.

-I don't believe that's ever gonna happen.
+I don't believe that's ever going to happen.

-Um but you do raise a good point here.
+But you do raise a good point here.

-Uh Ferguson comes to mind.
+Ferguson comes to mind.

-UV uh which other case?
+Which other case?

-For uh Baltimore, Maryland comes to mind.
+Baltimore, Maryland comes to mind.

 Other places come to my hands up, don't shoot.

-There were numerous eyewitnesses, African American eyewitnesses, one after the other, that said it was Michael Brown that reached into the patrol car of Officer Darren Wilson and attempted to strip him of his weapon.
+There were numerous eyewitnesses, African-American eyewitnesses, one after the other, that said it was Michael Brown that reached into the patrol car of Officer Darren Wilson and attempted to strip him of his weapon.

 That's when the first shot went off.